serverpod/relic/doc/site/docs/02-reference/04-requests.md

+---
+sidebar_position: 4
+---

 # Requests

 The `Request` object represents an incoming HTTP request to your Relic server.
 It provides access to all information about the client's request, including the HTTP method, URL, headers, query parameters, and body content.

 Every handler in Relic receives a request through the context object (`ctx.request`), allowing you to inspect and process the incoming data before generating a response.

-## Understanding the Request object
+## Understanding the request object

 When a client makes a request to your server, Relic creates a `Request` object that encapsulates all the details of that request.
 This object is immutable and provides type-safe access to request data.